radish-es/opensourcelaw/content/courses/Property/modules/reading_harrison.md

 - What do the judges mean by "trespass"?
 What do they mean by "possession"?
 How are these two concepts related?

-Note that, at this point, I am specifically *not* asking you to focus on the reasoning behind the two judges decisions, or about which set of reasons you agree or disagree with.
+Note that, at this point, I am specifically *not* asking you to focus on the reasoning behind the two judges' decisions, or about which set of reasons you agree or disagree with.
 We will address those important questions later.

 <!--